 - Get Some Rest

-There are so many healthy travel snacks you can pack for a trip so you don’t have to worry about finding something you’ll like in the airport or at a gas station.
-A few of our favorites: sprouted nuts, trail mix, raw or dried fruit, Sun Krunch granola, energy bars from Bearded Brothers, Lydia’s Organics or Thunderbird Energetica.
+There are so many healthy travel snacks you can pack for a trip, so you don’t have to worry about finding something you’ll like in the airport or at a gas station.
 Look for snacks that are organic with no refined sugar, no preservatives, and no additives.
-If you are looking for dried fruit, check to make sure they are organic, unsulphured dried fruits.
+If you are looking for dried fruit, try to find organic, unsulphured dried fruits.
 A few of our favorites: Living Nutz, , Bearded Brothers and Lydia’s Organics bars, GoRaw Sprouted Seed Snacks, Epic Bars (ones with no added sugar) or Buddha Bowl Popcorn.
 And while you may get some looks from fellow passengers, hard-boiled eggs also keep well and are full of protein!
-Any of these can fit easily into a purse or carry-on bag for traveling.
+Any of these can easily fit into a purse or carry-on bag for traveling.
 You can also pick up a healthy meal before you head to the airport that you can take with you in lieu of getting food at the airport.

 Protect yourself from the sun by bringing a collapsible hat.
 Get a little sunshine when you can to build up some Vitamin D, but don’t overdo it.
-If you’re using a sunscreen, try Keys, Badger, or a DIY version like this one from Mommypotamus.
-Alternatively, you can just add a couple of tablespoons of non-nano, uncoated zinc oxide powder to your favorite lotion.
+If you’re using a sunscreen, try Adorable Baby, Keys, Badger, or a DIY version like Kelly gives here.
+You can also just add a couple of tablespoons of non-nano, uncoated zinc oxide powder to your favorite lotion.
 Be careful to not pick a lotion with citrus oils, which will react with the sun.
-For dry lips we recommend Dr. Bronners lip balms.
-For a pick-me-up before or after your plane ride, carry a small face mist like this one from Fat and the Moon.
-For dry skin (face or body), this Fat Face Fat Stick fits nicely in a carry-on.
+For dry lips, we recommend Dr. Bronners lip balms.
+For a pick-me-up before or after your plane ride, carry a small face mist like this one from Primally Pure.
+And of course, the Branch Basics mini All-Purpose and mini Foaming Wash for washing hands and removing make-up.

-Your shoes work hard when you’re traveling, protecting your feet from germs, toxins, and grime on the street.
+Your shoes work hard when you’re traveling, protecting your feet from germs, toxins (think pesticides and gasoline), and grime on the street.
 You should never pack them in your suitcase directly, since the dirt and germs will rub off on your clothes.
 Instead, carry a collapsible bag for your shoes.
 A grocery bag will work in a pinch, but a customer actually pointed out to us that the Branch Basics Starter Kit drawstring bag (which is 100% unbleached cotton) is actually perfect for this use!

 You can keep your suitcase light by packing a few versatile items that you can wash and dry easily at the bathroom sink.
 There are many reasons we recommend wearing clothing made of natural fibers, but one of these reasons is they are ideal for travel!
 Natural fibers like cotton are lightweight, which means they’re ideal for layering for warmth or for keeping you cool in the sun.
 Unlike synthetic fibers (like polyester and blends), cotton doesn’t harbor bacteria and trap body odor in the clothing.(3) By wearing natural fibers, you’re more likely to smell fresher longer and get more use out of the same shirt.
 Sometimes you can get away with simply sunning your clothes after you wear them, without needing to wash them between wears.
 If you are in a hotel with a balcony, lay your clothes on the railing or on a piece of furniture where they will be exposed to the sun for a few hours.